The Cottage, The Bungalow, The Silos, The Camp

 Accommodations & About Your Stay

-Wave Rock Accommodation has short stay accommodation types to suit your needs, including The Cottage, The Bungalow, The Silos, The Camp and The Cabin (Coming Soon).
+Wave Rock Short Stay has four accommodation types to suit your needs, including The Cottage, The Bungalow, The Silos, The Camp and The Chalet (Coming Soon).

 Bedrooms @ The Silos

-Chloe is a dedicated mother of 3 and has been working on this project with her partner Criag since 2011.
-Contact Chloe today for all your accommodation needs in Hyden!
+Chloe is a dedicated mother of 3 and has been working on this project with her partner Craig since 2011.
+Contact Chloe and her team today for all your accommodation needs in Hyden!

 What you Get